-Daniel is a Staff Attorney at the Electronic Frontier Foundation.
-He is part of EFF's intellectual property team and focuses on substantive patent reform.
+Daniel is a Staff Attorney and Mark Cuban Chair to Eliminate Stupid Patents at the Electronic Frontier Foundation.
+He is part of EFF's intellectual property team and focuses on patent reform.
 Before joining EFF, Daniel was a Residential Fellow at Stanford Law School's Center for Internet & Society where he represented writers, painters, filmmakers, and others who rely on fair use to create their art and scholarship.

 Daniel previously practiced at Keker & Van Nest, LLP, where he represented technology clients in patent and antitrust litigation.
 He served as a law clerk to Justice Susan Kenny of the Federal Court of Australia and to Judge William K. Sessions, III of the District of Vermont.
 Daniel has a B.A. in Philosophy from the University of Western Australia, an M.A. in philosophy from Rutgers, and a J.D. from Yale Law School.